 - directly from individuals and clients during telephone calls or in meetings;

-- through our websites, including at www.consilium.techhnology and www.projectgaia.ai and through other forms of communication such as when clients email us;
+- through our websites, including but not limited to at www.consilium.techhnology, and www.projectgaia.ai and through other forms of communication such as when clients email us or communicate with our customer support;

 - through our social media pages and social media networks;